Piggered/MakeLobbiesEvenBetter/README.md

 # MakeLobbiesEvenBetter
 *Make Lobbies Even Better* (abbreviated *MLEB*) is a program that shows the host's Steam profile on Dead by Daylight.
-It uses the game's log files in order to fetch the host, then acquires the profile info directly from Steam's website.
+It uses the game's log files in order to fetch the host, then gets the profile info directly from Steam's website.

 ![Preview of the program](https://raw.githubusercontent.com/Piggered/MakeLobbiesEvenBetter/master/preview.png)